Beagle Temperament, Energy Level, and Lifestyle Fit

 • Typically non-territorial

-They thrive in homes where interaction is frequent and consistent.
+They do best in homes where interaction is frequent and consistent.

 Beagle dogs of different ages playing fetch outdoors, showing the breed’s energetic nature and exercise needs.